abdallahsow/Repo-Assignment/Readme.md

-Try to create a repository
+Trying to create a repository

+Hope I did well the assignment of the QR code at the end of GitHub Essentials session

+Looking forward to tomorrow's session